John Edward Freedman

 John Edward Freedman (born June 18, 1954) is an American writer, theater critic, and literary translator whose work has introduced Russian, Ukrainian, and Belarusian playwrights to a global audience.
 After 30 years in Moscow, he left Russia in 2018 due to the deteriorating political situation, and relocated to Greece, where he continued his literary activity and began making experimental films with his wife Oksana Mysina.

 Early life and education

-Freedman was born in Victorville, CA, and raised in the nearby cities of Apple Valley, and Claremont.
+Freedman was born in Victorville, California, and raised in the nearby cities of Apple Valley, and Claremont.
 He graduated from Claremont High School in 1972, received a Bachelor's Degree from the University of California, Irvine (1980), a Master's Degree from George Washington University, Washington D.C.
 (1982), and a PhD in Slavic Languages and Literatures from Harvard University (1990).

 He played one season of minor league baseball, Class A, for the Tri-Cities Ports in Kennewick, WA in 1974.

 He married Russian actress Oksana Mysina in Moscow in 1989 and they remained there until 2018.